 In the real world however tiny leaks, bleeding radiators or faulty parts can cause the pressure to drop.

-Low pressure isn’t a disaster, it’s a pretty normal part of having a boiler with a sealed system.
+Low pressure on a Worcester boiler isn’t a disaster, it’s a pretty normal part of having a boiler with a sealed system.

 If you are constantly topping up the pressure it’s a fault that has to be investigated and fixed but certainly not a disaster.